SteamOS · Bazzite · CachyOS · Steam Deck · Windows (beta)

 LAN-only

-No relay, no accounts, no telemetry.
-Phone and box on the same Wi-Fi, full stop.
+No relay, no telemetry.
+The phone and the box on the same Wi-Fi, full stop.

 Least privilege

-The agent's powers are an exact, audited allowlist of commands — nothing more.
+The service can run an exact, audited allowlist of commands and nothing else.